Yui-H8/Datacamp/Python_Working with DeepSeek in Python.md

 ### Your first DeepSeek request!
 To preview what's ahead, the Python code for sending a request to a DeepSeek model is ready for you.
 Pass any question or instruction to the content argument and see how DeepSeek responds!
+* Enter your prompt replacing INSERT YOUR PROMPT HERE, experiment, and submit your answer when ready!